ravermeister/ci-runner/readme.md

 ```

 ## Remove Access to LAN for the Container
-to further harden the Isolation the Docker compose uses a separate bridge Network with a pre-defined name `ci-bridge-net`,
+to further harden the Isolation, the Docker compose uses a separate bridge Network with a pre-defined name `ci-bridge-net`,
 you can verify this with the `ip a` command.
 You should see a new Network device called `ci-bridge-net`.
-Now you can add an [IPTable rules](https://stackoverflow.com/a/45121429), to prohibit Access to the LAN.
+Now you can add an [IPTable rule](https://stackoverflow.com/a/45121429), to prohibit Access to the LAN.

 ```bash
 iptables -I FORWARD -i ci-bridge-net -d 192.168.0.0/16 -j DROP